 James Symonds has a degree in Visual Arts from the Camberwell College of Arts and a Masters Degree in Graphic Moving Image.
 Under the guise of Symian, he mixes digital filmmaking, sound production, programming and 3D design to produce large format exhibition work, theatre staging and ‘live’ visual events for companies including Mambo International, the Co-operative Group and Ahh....
 Arts Igniting Minds.
 Recent collaborations include ‘Premieres Plus’ with Carlos Acosta (London Coliseum & The Lowry), ‘Sleeping Beauty’ and ‘Grimm Pickings’ (De La Warr Pavilion].

-ENO/Gate Theatre collaboration, London, UK
+English National Opera/Gate Theatre collaboration, London, UK

 Chelsea Arts Club, London, UK